May Arkwright Hutton: Labor activism

 Both Hutton and her husband were active in the associated labor movements.
 She wrote a book about the horrible treatment of the miners at the hands of the mine owners, and the treatment of her husband at the hands of the sheriff/mine owners in her book The Coeur d'Alenes: or, A tale of the modern inquisition in Idaho.
 In later life, she bought all of the copies she could back.
 Hutton also supported an eight-hour work day and six-day workweek for women.

 Suffrage movement

-She was a supporter of the women's suffrage movement in Idaho.
+Hutton was a supporter of the women's suffrage movement in Idaho.
+She met Abigail Scott Duniway and Emma Smith DeVoe there, and women gained the right to vote in Idaho in 1896.

+Hutton was a candidate for the Idaho State Senate in 1904, but was defeated.
+She lost by 80 votes, blaming the $20,000 raised by mine owners for her opponent.
+She joined the National American Woman Suffrage Association in 1905 and attended their convention in Portland, Oregon that year.

 In 1906, the Huttons moved to Spokane, Washington.
-She became a member of the Spokane Equal Suffrage Club and first vice-president of the Washington Equal Suffrage Association, which was then led by Emma Smith DeVoe.
-She became a well-known suffrage leader, but her outspoken style and unconventional behavior contrasted sharply with that of the more moderate Emma Smith DeVoe, a national suffrage organizer who was active in Tacoma, Olympia and Seattle.
-There was a great deal of conflict between the two, but they achieved their goal in 1910.
+She became a member of the Spokane Equal Suffrage Club and first vice-president of the Washington Equal Suffrage Association, which was then led by DeVoe.
+Hutton became a well-known suffrage leader in the Washington movement, but her outspoken style and unconventional behavior contrasted sharply with that of the more moderate DeVoe, a national suffrage organizer who was active in Tacoma, Olympia and Seattle.
+There was a great deal of conflict between the two, but they achieved their goal in 1910, when women regained the right to vote in Washington.

-Hutton attended the Democratic National Convention in 1912.
+Hutton claimed to be the first woman from Spokane to register to vote after the 1910 election.
+Hutton and F. A. Fassett were the first two women to serve on a jury in Spokane County.
+After the election, Hutton focused on lobbying the state to enact an eight-hour workday for women.

+Hutton was also one of four women to serve as delegates to the State Democratic Convention in 1912.
+She then served as a Washington delegate to the Democratic National Convention in 1912.
+She gained significant press coverage at the national level and gave speeches in Ohio in favor of women's suffrage on the return trip.